marimo-team/vscode-marimo/README.md

 - `marimo.showTerminal`: Open the terminal when the server starts (default: `false`)
 - `marimo.debug`: Enable debug logging (default: `false`)
 - `marimo.pythonPath`: Path to python interpreter (default: the one from python extension).
 Will be used with `/path/to/python -m marimo` to invoke marimo.
-- `marimo.marimoPath`: Path to marimo executable (default: `marimo`).
+- `marimo.marimoPath`: Path to a marimo executable (default: None).
 This will override use of the `pythonPath` setting, and instead invoke commands like `/path/to/marimo edit` instead of `python -m marimo edit`.

 ## Troubleshooting